Manoka: Geography

-The climate is of the equatorial type and is characterized by very high humidity of around 85%, especially in the rainy season; low thermal amplitudes that are not very variable depending on the location, with an average annual temperature of 27.2°C; and heavy rainfall, varying from 2400 to 4000 mm per year.
+The climate is of the equatorial type and is characterized by very high humidity of around 85%, especially in the rainy season; low thermal amplitudes that are not very variable depending on the location, with an average annual temperature of 27.2 °C; and heavy rainfall, varying from 2400 to 4000 mm per year.

 The town is situated on an island of the same name, the largest in Cameroon.
 The island is mostly covered in forest (65% mangrove forest and 25% terrestrial forests).

 55% of the island is part of the Douala-Edéa National Park and another 30% of the island is given to a community forest.

 The island has an average elevation of 12 meters and 70% of the island has is below 10m above sea level.

 The indigenous population of the island are called the Malimba and traditionally both genders make money by fishing.

 Petroleum has been found in the mangrove sub-soil.
-Guarding the area is the Rapid Intervention Battalion which has been observed intercepting canoes, small boats and even large ships in sea.
+Guarding the area is the Rapid Intervention Brigade which has been observed intercepting canoes, small boats and even large ships in sea.
 The unit is on alert 24/7.